Reasonable Accommodations at Work

 Citizens Information: Working with a Disability (citizensinformation.ie)

-Equality (Miscellaneous Provisions) Bill 2024 (gov.ie)
+Equality (Miscellaneous Provisions) Bill 2024 (oireachtas.ie)

-ACAS: Adjustments for Neurodiversity (acas.org.uk)
+ACAS: Neurodiversity at work (acas.org.uk)

 UK Equality Act 2010: Guidance on Disability Definition (gov.uk)